What is a clinical research associate?

 What are the responsibilities of a clinical research associate?

-If you are a field-based CRA, you will spend most of your time travelling to different locations, dealing with medical professionals in trial centres, healthcare practices, or hospitals.
-The remainder of your time may be spent either office-based or working from home, but this will depend on the company.
-Some companies will have in-house CRA roles who just focus on document review and management and will make site visits only occasionally.
+The remainder of your time will be spent either office-based or working from home, but this will depend on the company.
+Some companies have in-house CRA roles that primarily focus on document review and management, with occasional site visits.

 What is the demand for clinical research associates?